 While you may still have to go looking for a sensible low-VOC exterior solution, it's comforting to know that it's out there.
 And now that the paint industry has a reason to develop newer and better products to meet our consumer needs, these and other innovative new ideas mean that environmentally and health-conscious paints and finishes will continue to be refined, invented and developed.
 And that's good news for everyone!

-For more information on paint, check out the links on the next page.
+For more information on paint, check out the links below.